 An important factor to achieve convergence of positions of Belarus and Latin American countries on the international stage is a perceived need for a multipolar world.
 Belarus and most Latin American countries have similar positions regarding the place and role of the UN, as well as principles of its reform.
 In these circumstances, the relations between Belarus with the countries of Latin America and the Caribbean are dynamically expanding; constantly maintained is the process of forging and strengthening a political dialogue with the region’s major players.

-Strategic partnership between the Republic of Belarus and the Bolivarian Republic of Venezuela is gaining momentum.
+Strategic partnership between Belarus and of Venezuela is gaining momentum.
 Venezuelan President Hugo Chavez paid an official visit to Belarus in July 2006, and made working visits to our country in June 2007, July 2008, September 2009, and October 2010.
 The visits resulted in agreements at the highest level on joint implementation of cooperation projects in economic, scientific, technical, and other areas.
 In July 2013 the newly elected President of Venezuela Nicolas Maduro paid first official visit to our country which resulted in signing of the program document called “Road-map of cooperation between Belarus and Venezuela”.

 Avenues of bilateral cooperation were specified during visits of Belarusian governmental delegations to Venezuela in 2006-2012.
-An official visit of the President of the Republic of Belarus to Venezuela was held in December 2007, which showcased the National Exhibition of Belarus, the first of its kind in Latin American region.
+An official visit of the President of Belarus to Venezuela was held in December 2007, which showcased the National Exhibition of Belarus, the first of its kind in Latin American region.
 In March 2010 and June 2012, working visits of the Belarusian President to Venezuela took place, during which agreements to further enhance bilateral cooperation were reached and a number of significant documents were sighed.
 In March 2013 President of the Republic of Belarus Alaxandr Lukashenko participated in the mourning ceremony for deceased President of Venezuela Hugo Chavez.

-Fruitful Belarusian-Venezuelan cooperation lead to the establishment of representative offices of Belorusneft, Belgorkhimprom, Belzarubezhstroy, joint enterprises on oil extraction Petrolera BeloVenezolana, seismic survey Sismica BeloVenezolana, gas supply Venezuelagazstroi, MazVen S.A. and VeneMinsk Tractores S.A.
+Fruitful Belarusian-Venezuelan cooperation led to the establishment of representative offices of Belorusneft, Belgorkhimprom, Belzarubezhstroy, joint enterprises on oil extraction Petrolera BeloVenezolana, seismic survey Sismica BeloVenezolana, gas supply Venezuelagazstroi, MazVen S.A. and VeneMinsk Tractores S.A.
 Completed is the building of assembly works for MAZ trucks and MTZ tractors, assembling plant of heavy road-construction machinery as well as the building of the construction materials plant, which will become the largest enterprise of the kind in South America.
-It is planned to assemble at the machine-building enterprises up to 5,000 trucks and 10,000 tractors annually, and the products will be delivered not just to the Venezuelan enterprises, but also to the markets of Latin American countries.
+It is planned to assemble up to 5,000 trucks and 10,000 tractors annually at the machinery-building enterprises, and the products will be delivered not just to the Venezuelan enterprises, but also to the markets of Latin American countries.
 A joint Belarusian-Venezuelan trade enterprise (trading house) Venbelcom S.A. was registered.
 Joint Belarusian-Venezuelan High Level Commission and Intergovernmental Belarusian-Venezuelan Joint Commissions on Trade and Economic Cooperation and on Science and Technology have been established and are actively working.

 Deeper interstate engagement with Brazil, a state of 200 million people, is in line with strategic interests of our country.
 There are objective prerequisites for a broader cooperation of the two countries in trade, economy, research and development, and other areas.

-In March 2010, the President of the Republic of Belarus Alexander Lukashenko paid his first official visit to the Federal Republic of Brazil.
+In March 2010, the President of Belarus Alexander Lukashenko paid his first official visit to Brazil.
 The opening of embassies in Brasilia (at the end of 2010) and in Minsk (in mid-2011) was the logical continuation of the agreements achieved during the meeting of the two presidents.
-A delegation of Brazilian businessmen headed by the Governor of the State of Goias Alcides Rodrigues Filho visited Belarus.
+In 2012 — 2013 the sides made an exchange of delegations of businessmen.

 Strategic cooperation with Cuba enjoys steady development.
 Active efforts are being taken to enhance mutually beneficial cooperation with Cuba, primarily in economic sphere.
 As part of efforts to boost trade and economic engagement, the working visit of a delegation of Cuban businessmen headed by Deputy Minister of Foreign Trade and Foreign Investments of Cuba was held in February 2011.
 A wide range of avenues of future Belarusian-Cuban cooperation was discussed.